vfarcic/devops26/manuscript/15-advanced-pipelines.md

 # Extending Jenkins X Pipelines

-W> The examples in this chapter work only with serverless Jenkins X.
+W> The examples in this chapter work only with serverless Jenkins X. Nevertheless, pipelines defined in buildpacks use (almost) the same format as those used by serverless Jenkins X. When we create a new quickstart project or import an existing one into static Jenkins X, buildpack pipelines are converted into Jenkinsfile.
+Therefore, even if you are not using serveless Jenkins X, advanced knowledge of writing YAML-based pipelines will help you when you choose to modify buildpack pipelines.

 So far we relied mostly on pipelines created for us through build packs.
 No matter how much effort the community puts into creating build packs, it is almost certain that they will not fulfil all our needs.
 Every organization has something "special" and that inevitably leads to discrepancies between generic and tailor-made pipelines.
 So far, we did extend our pipelines but we did not yet explore the benefits additional instructions might provide.
 The time has come to extend them beyond out-of-the-box steps.